TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **Overview of Other Toolboxes Used**

+Some aspects of data extraction and analysis are handled by other Toolboxes, which dont have to be installed since the required functions are included in the source code (Data Path\Modules\Toolboxes).

-The data and event extraction of Neuralynx and Plexon file formats (.ncs, .nve and .plx) are handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
-Moreover, Fieldtrip is used to apply filter to the data in the preprocessing window.
+Specifically, the data and event extraction of Neuralynx and Plexon file formats (.ncs, .nve and .plx) are handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
+Moreover, Fieldtrip is used to for filtering data in the preprocessing window.
 Involved functions remained unchanged, there are just costum functions to coordinate them.

 Check out **Fieldtrip**: